 Seen and read in the Goshen Scout Reservation rules:

-You can swat a skeeter but since ALL spiders are supposed to be left alone, having your own spider proof tent may just convince a reluctant kid to actually look forward to attending Camp Goshen!
+You can swat a skeeter but since ALL spiders are supposed to be left alone, having your own mosquito tent may just convince a reluctant kid to actually look forward to attending Goshen!

-The SansBug pop up screen tent is a much cheaper alternative to a small heavy glass tank prone to cracking for use as a reptile enclosure.
+The SansBug pop up screen tent for use as a reptile enclosure is a much cheaper alternative to a small heavy glass tank prone to cracking.
 It has fiberglass poles which are lighter than the steel rods (which can also rust) in a grow tent.

 Bearded dragons taking refuge inside a SansBug to protect them from toxic bugs and humans!